Cinnamon Conchas

 6. Place the balls of dough onto a greased or parchment-lined baking sheet, leaving some space between them.

-7. To finish the rolls: Divide the topping into 10 portions (about 24g each).
+7. To finish the conchas: If coloring the conchas, divide the topping into the number of colors you'd like to make (it's easiest to do either 2 or 5; see "tips," below for details).
+Incorporate food coloring until you reach the desired hues.
+Divide the topping into 10 total portions (about 24g each).
 Flatten each portion into a 3" to 4" disk by placing portions between two pieces of parchment or wax paper, and rolling with a rolling pin or flattening with your fingers.

 8. Lightly beat the egg white.
-Brush the top of each shaped roll with some of the beaten white, then add one of the disks of topping.
+Brush the top of each shaped concha with some of the beaten egg white, then add one of the disks of topping.
 Flatten the rolls slightly.

-9. Let the rolls rise for 30 to 45 minutes, covered, until they're noticeably puffy.
+9. Let the conchas rise for 30 to 45 minutes, covered, until they're noticeably puffy.

-10. While the rolls are rising, preheat your oven to 350°F with a rack in the center.
+10. While the conchas are rising, preheat your oven to 350°F with a rack in the center.

 11. Just before baking, use a sharp knife or lame to cut designs into the topping; don't cut into the dough below.

-12. If you have a second baking sheet, nest the pan of rolls into it; this double-thick protection will help prevent the rolls' bottoms from over-browning as they bake.
+12. If you have a second baking sheet, nest the pan of conchas into it; this extra layer of protection will help prevent the conchas' bottoms from over-browning as they bake.

-13. Bake the rolls for 18 to 24 minutes, until they're golden brown.
+13. Bake the conchas for 18 to 24 minutes, until they're golden brown.
 Remove them from the oven and let them rest on the pan until they're cool enough to handle.
-Enjoy rolls warm or at room temperature.
+Enjoy conchas warm or at room temperature.

-14. Store any leftovers, well wrapped, for three days at room temperature; freeze for up to a month.
+14. Store any leftover conchas, well wrapped, for three days at room temperature; freeze for up to a month.

 Tips from our Bakers

-• While using a starter for these rolls isn't traditional, we find this added step makes the dough easier to knead, handle, and shape.
+• While using a starter for conchas isn't traditional, we find this added step makes the dough easier to knead, handle, and shape.

 • We've heard from several bakers that a tortilla press is an ideal tool for pressing the concha topping into a perfect circle.
 Portion the topping and round into balls as directed.
 Place a ball between sheets of parchment or wax paper, transfer to your press, and squeeze the handles to flatten.
 Repeat with the remainder of the topping.
 Use the paper to transfer the topping to the egg-washed rolls, then proceed with the rest of the recipe.